Longest courses in the world

 It's no secret that the PGA Tour pros play on long golf courses, some of them really long.

 Chambers Bay, site of the 2015 U.S. Open, for example, can play more than 7,800 yards.
 Erin Hills in Wisconsin, where the 2017 U.S. Open was played, is around the same distance, and three-time PGA Championship venue Whistling Straits comes in at just less than 7,800 yards.
+In 2024, the PGA TOUR unveiled the longest golf course in its history - the 8,130-yard Castle Pines.

 With that said, here's a rundown of the 10 longest golf courses in the world.
 (Australia's Nullarbor Links, billed to be the world's longest golf course with its scattering of holes from different golf courses that stretches out to around 850 miles long, doesn't qualify.)
 Most of the courses on this list are open to the public, and seven are in the United States.

-1. Jade Dragon Snow Mountain Golf Club, Lijiang, China8,548 yards, par 72
+1. Jade Dragon Snow Mountain Golf Club, Lijiang, China - 8,548 yards, par 72

 It makes sense that the longest golf course in the world would be at elevation, so it shouldn't be too surprising that no. 1 on the list is in the Himalayas of China.
 Jade Dragon Snow Mountain Golf Club sits at 10,800 feet and it's actually in a valley, facing Jade Dragon Snow Mountain, which is 18,360 feet high.
 Designed by Robin Nelson and Neil Haworth, the course is located in the Yunnan Province of China near Lijiang.
 The longest hole is the fifth, a 711-yard par 5, and the air is so thin, oxygen is provided in the golf carts.

-2. Legend Golf & Safari Signature Course, Waterberg, South Africa8,473 yards, par 72
+2. Legend Golf & Safari Signature Course, Waterberg, South Africa - 8,473 yards, par 72

-3. Blair Atholl Golf Course, Johannesburg, South Africa8,420 yards, par 72
+4. Blair Atholl Golf Course, Johannesburg, South Africa - 8,420 yards, par 72

 Just slightly shorter than Legend Signature Course, the Gary Player-designed Blair Atholl Golf Course is part of a private development just outside Johannesburg.
 The course, which opened in 2007, has several holes that run along the Crocodile River, plus it provides views of the Magaliesburg mountains, the oldest mountain range in the world.
 There aren't any ridiculously long holes, but there are five par 5s and two of them are more than 600 yards.

-5. The Robert Trent Jones Golf Trail at Ross Bridge, Hoover, Ala.8,191 yards, par 72
+5. The Robert Trent Jones Golf Trail at Ross Bridge, Hoover, Ala. - 8,191 yards, par 72

 The former home of a Champions Tour event (The Regions Charity Classic from 2006-10), Ross Bridge is not only one of the longest golf courses in the world, but also a favorite of the 10 courses on the Robert Trent Jones Golf Trail.
 Most golfers never see the back tees on this wonderfully scenic parkland course, which features 10 holes that play along the banks of two man-made lakes connected by a waterfall dropping 80 feet between the ninth and 18th greens.
 The course, which can be played as short as 5,300 yards, is part of the Renaissance Birmingham Ross Bridge Golf Resort & Spa.

-7. French Lick Resort, Dye Course, French Lick, Ind.8,102 yards, par 72
+8. French Lick Resort, Dye Course, French Lick, Ind. - 8,102 yards, par 72

-8. Promontory Club, Painted Valley, Park City, Utah8,098 yards, par 72
+9. Promontory Club, Painted Valley, Park City, Utah - 8,098 yards, par 72

 Hailed as the toughest golf course in Utah, the Jack Nicklaus-designed Painted Valley Course is one of two courses at Promontory Golf Club (the other is the Dye Signature Course).
 With views of Park City's three major ski mountains, the front nine plays down and up a valley and starts with a 718-yard par 5, the longest hole on the course.
 The back is laid out more along meadows and features plenty more long holes, including the par-5 12th at 673 yards and the par-4 18th at 480 yards.

-9. The Shoals Golf Club, Fighting Joe, Muscle Shoals, Ala.8,092 yards, par 72
+10. The Shoals Golf Club, Fighting Joe, Muscle Shoals, Ala. - 8,092 yards, par 72

 The second course from the Robert Trent Jones Golf Trail to the make the list is the Fighting Joe at The Shoals, named in honor of the only Confederate general to later attain the same rank in the U.S. Army.
 It's a links-style course with some terrific scenery.
 Overlooking the Tennessee River and Lake Jackson, the course features generous fairways, but stray from them and you're likely to find water or high grass, which makes the course tough from any tees.